 Vitamin B Complex

 B12 and Folate are both required for mental function and a deficiency in one produces a deficiency in the other.
 B vitamins are used by almost every bodily function, including mitochondrial function and converting nutrients into neurotransmitters.
-It is best to get both from food, like vegetables, salmon, sardines, but you can also supplement if you aren’t getting enough.
-Everyone absorbs these nutrients differently so you need to pay attention to your body and supplement with a complex that works for your biology.
-For example, a lot of people struggle to process folate in the form of folic acid (which is in most budget friendly supplements), so a better option is the methylfolate (5-methyltetrahydrofolate).
+It is best to get both from food.
+Think vegetables, salmon, sardines.
+You can also supplement if you aren’t getting enough.
+Everyone absorbs these nutrients differently so you need to pay attention to your body.
+Supplement with a complex that works for your biology.
+For example, a lot of people struggle to process folate in the form of folic acid.
+This stuff is in the most budget friendly supplements.
+A better option is the methylfolate (5-methyltetrahydrofolate).
 Similarly, the methylated form of vitamin B12, methylcobalamin, is more easily absorbed by the body.

 What I’m currently loving: Designs for Health B-Supreme

 Curcuminoids, found primarily in turmeric, reduce oxidative stress and chronic inflammation.
-It may be hard to absorb on its own but you can increase absorption by up to 2,000 percent by combining with with black pepper.
-You really can’t go wrong here, I add turmeric and black pepper to literally everything as well as supplement with curcumin for its anti-inflammatory properties and cognitive benefits, recover faster, get back on the trail, and literally never take pain medication.
+It may be hard to absorb on its own though!
+You can increase absorption by up to 2,000 percent by combining with with black pepper.
+You really can’t go wrong here.
+I add turmeric and black pepper to literally everything.
+I supplement with curcumin for its anti-inflammatory properties and cognitive benefits.
+This helps mme recover faster, get back on the trail, and literally never take pain medication.

 What I’m currently loving: Bulletproof Curcumin Max

 Please note that some of the links above are affiliate links.
 There is no additional cost for you to buy from the links.
-I earn a small commission, which I use to promote #vanlife and offer as many free resources as I can for y’all!
+I earn a small commission.
+I use this to promote #vanlife and offer as many free resources as I can for y’all!

 This was written in sponsorship with Sweet Earth Foods, I’ve teamed up with them to promote sustainable, healthy plant-based eating.